MSRConnections/Azure-training-course/Content/Storage/Azure Storage HOL.md

 The following is required to complete this hands-on lab:

-- A Microsoft Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- An active Microsoft Azure subscription.
+Use the Azure Pass you activated earlier, or [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
 - [Microsoft Azure Storage Explorer](http://storageexplorer.com/)

 ----